mguthrieabf/cobalt/docs/rbac_overview.rst

 - **all** - will match any action attribute.
 You do not need to add all, it is done automatically.
-- **admin** - gives the group the ability to change the settings for any other user.
+- **admin** - gives the group (and ultimately a user) the ability to change the settings for any other user.

 Groups
 ======